sarmad-21/nba_predictive_model/README.md

   - AUC: 0.5753

 - **After Feature Engineering:**
-  Reduced binary cross-entropy cost from 0.7166 to 0.6426 and achieved a validation accuracy of **62.63%**.
+  Reduced binary cross entropy cost from 0.7166 to 0.6426 and achieved a validation accuracy of **62.63%**.
   - TPR: 0.6758
   - FPR: 0.429
   - TNR: 0.571